Security, Disaster Prevention, and Occupational Safety Activities

 Initiatives aimed at preventing lost-time injuries

-In FY2021 (April 2021 through March 2022), there were four lost-time injury accidents related to rotors.
+In FY2022 (April 2022 through March 2023), there were two lost-time injury accidents related to rotors.

 Furthermore, in training seminars on machine safety, we are reinforcing awareness of the safety standards and approaches regarding measures to prevent accidents caused by rotors and implementing measures in line with these standards.
 As for equipment-centric countermeasures, we regularly confirm the status of machine safety promotion within our Group, including overseas locations, and aim to have safe equipment so that disaster can be avoided even in the case of human error.